 Idiots are not responsible for what they do.
 The real guilt falls on the rational people who sit on their hands while the morons run wild.
 You can opt out if you want to.
 Play it safe.
 But if you do, don’t complain when the roof comes down.” – Jack McDevit

 In a well-mannered society it would usually be considered bad form to call someone an idiot.
-But since it appears as if you and I no longer live in a social order that would even recognize the meaning of the word polite, let me make this one thing perfectly clear; we are undeniably surrounded by idiots.
-Really stupid people have somehow gained the upper hand.
-It’s as if all the guards have fled the building leaving only the inmates to run the asylum.
-In this case the “guards” are all of the rational people who sit on their hands while the morons run wild.
+But since it appears as if you and I live in a social order that can barely recognize the meaning of the word polite, let me make this one thing perfectly clear; we are undeniably surrounded by idiots.
+Some really stupid people have gained the upper hand.
+It’s as if the guards have fled the building leaving only the inmates to run the asylum.
+Societal idiocy has run amuck.

 Please hear me out.
-I am not some angry right wing, gun touting, bible thumping crazy, nor am I a whinny, anything goes, Utopian social left winger.
-I do not carry water for any particular political party.
-And while I drink tea, I have not joined that group of partisans either (although I do empathize with many of their concerns).
-Since I pay my own bills, and shoulder numerous responsibilities, I have long ago abandoned the naive, and somewhat delusional mindset displayed by so many of todays’ coddled college students.
-My life path is one of mostly traditional moral values and I am a devout follower of the teachings of the Liberator Jesus.
-That would make me a Conservative Christian, I suppose, if you really must attach one of your labels upon me.
+I am not some angry right wing, gun touting, bible thumping crazy guy, nor am I a whinny, anything goes, Utopian social left winger.
+I do not carry water for any particular political party, I pay my own bills, and shoulder numerous responsibilities.
+My life path is one of mostly traditional moral and spiritual values.
+So, if labels matter to you, I suppose that would make me a Conservative Christian.

 Just out of curiosity, do you even know from whence the contemporary word Idiot originates?
+Can you define an idiot?
 Thought so.
-Our English word Idiot appears to come from the Greek word idiōtēs which was often used when referring to an individual or private citizen who lacked a “professional” skill.
-Similarly, the Latin word idiota was used for a commoner (layman).
-I found it rather amusing that for a time the ancient Greeks viewed anyone who was selfishly concerned with only private matters (as opposed to serving the greater interests of “The Democracy”) to be an idiot.
-Not much has changed there.
-Many politicians still seem to think that “we the people” who would like to be left alone as we pursue “life, liberty and happiness” are just a bunch of idiots.
+Our English word Idiot appears to have come from a Greek word which was often used when referring to an individual who lacked a “professional” skill.
+Similarly, the Latin word idiota was used for a commoner or layman.
+I found it rather amusing when I read that for a time the ancient Greeks thought of anyone who was concerned with only themselves to be idiot.

 Anyway, over time, the term “idiot” morphed and by the Late Latin period (3rd to the 6th centuries AD) it came to mean an “uneducated or ignorant person”.
-Today, in modern English, an idiot is a person who regularly engages in the extremes of foolishness (or stupidity) and consistently exercises overall bad judgment.
+Today, in modern English, an idiot is a person who regularly engages in the extremes of foolishness (stupidity) and consistently exercises overall bad judgment.
 Often the idiot is either incapable or unwilling to separate what is good from wickedness.
-In the end an idiot is slow to understand, makes poor decisions, careless mistakes, and is often marked by a lack of intelligence.
+In the end an idiot is slow to understand, makes poor decisions, and careless mistakes.
 In other words, they are stupid and foolish.

 “You’re not a very nice person… so offensive.
 Right and wrong are relative.
 It’s whatever works for me.
-You are the real idiot… urrrrr… I mean… you suffer from “profound intellectual disability.”
+How dare you talk like this.
+You are the real idiot… Ummmm, … I mean… you suffer from “profound intellectual disability.”

 Really?
 Thank you.
 That’s very Politically Correct of you to say so.